 That sweet, savory goodness of a pierogi just can’t be beat.
 Filled with potatoes, meats, cheese, or some other delicious substance, there is no rival for this specialty dumpling.
 Until it comes to saving and reheating them.

 The problem is, most people consider saving and reheating a simple fridge and microwave task, but sometimes it gets a bit more involved than that.
 That does not mean that it has to be a complicated process, but if you’re going to take the effort to store something as leftovers you want to be able to reheat it properly.

 Can you save your pierogies and reheat them?
 Will reheating them make them soggy or require re-frying them?
 The good news is, reheating them is totally doable and it’s a pretty simple process.
-The better news is that there is more than one way to reheat your pierogi.
+The better news is that there is more than one way to reheat pierogies.

-Pierogies are dumplings that are stuff with any type of savory or sweet filling.
+Pierogies are dumplings that are stuffed with any type of savory or sweet filling.
 These dumplings were originally a Polish delight.
 The outer shell of the dumpling is typically unleavened dough while the insides can be anything.
-The most common fillings used to be cheese or potatoes, but now it can range from sweet fillings to meaty fillings as well.
+The most common fillings used to be cheese or potatoes, but now they can range from sweet fillings to meaty fillings as well.

 No matter what is in the middle of your pierogi, we are quite sure that you want it to still be delicious when you reheat it.
 That’s why we’ve put together this essential guide that tells you everything you need to know about reheating your pierogies.

 Keep reading to get a more detailed look.
 You won’t be disappointed, and neither will your taste buds!